-Like any travel lover, Ladakh has always been one of my favorite places to go to.
-Despite of the many times I have been to the land of Lamas, I always happen to end up on a road or a village or a lake that I have never been to before and I realize exactly why this land beckons me.
+Like any travel lover, Ladakh has always been one of my favourite places to go to.
+Despite of the many times I have been to the land of Lamas, I always happen to end up on a road or a village or a lake that I have never been to before and I realise exactly why this land beckons me.
 I visit Ladakh every year, sometimes exploring its rugged roads with my metal horse, crossing all the high passes. riding in between those arid mountains from sunrise to sunset; sometimes as a trekker, climbing different peaks to satisfy my thirst for high summits (while the Stok- Kangri almost gave me AMS, I survived -35 degrees on the Chadar trek after jumping in the frozen river) and sometimes, as a backpacker, I have hitch-hiked around and across Ladakh, I have camped at every possible place and I have had experiences many things that a tourist never will.
 While the place remains the same, every experience is unique in its own way and after all the unique experience I have had, my heart dwells with one, i.e. the experience of isolation in the Nubra valley.

 Nubra Valley (Pic Credits: Amrutesh)